 Only the paddle triggers are read from the PIA.
-The paddles themselves are read at INPO thru INPT3 of the TIA.
+The paddles themselves are at INPTO through INPT3 of the TIA.
+The data bit is set to 0 when the trigger is pressed.
 The paddle triggers can be read at SWCHA according to the following table: